BIGJRA/BIGJRA.github.io/rejuv.md

 -   As Ren, head all the way to the left until you can't go further.
 -   Finally, as MC go up and rendezvous!

-Head up and follow the path… after another scene, it's time for another mech battle!!!!!
+Head up and follow the path... after another scene, it's time for another mech battle!!!!!

 Luckily this is the same deal as before, I guided Allen to victory by